Overview

 Volunteers will be at the heart of the Glasgow 2026 Games.
 From friendly faces meeting and greeting on the front line to backstage heroes, volunteers will make the difference between a good and a great experience for those competing and attending.

-Details of the volunteer programme for Glasgow 2026 will be announced in due course.
+Details of the volunteer programme for Glasgow 2026 will be announced in 2025.

 When will tickets go on sale?

-We anticipate around 500,000 tickets will be available for sale.
+We anticipate around 500,000 tickets will be available for sale and details of ticketing arrangements will be announced later in the year.

 Will there be a baton relay?